 What are the GPA requirements for acceptance to the School of Arts and Enterprise?

 Acceptance to The SAE is based on completion of the student’s application.
 All students with a passionate interest in the arts are encouraged to apply.
 Acceptance is based on a first come first served basis.

 Yes.
 On May 5, 2015, the Western Association of Schools and Colleges (WASC)granted The SAE a six-year term of accreditation, expiring on June 30, 2021.

 Are the classes accredited?

 Yes.
 The school is accredited by WASC and therefore its classes and curriculum are accredited as well.

 Are The SAE’s teachers credentialed?

-Yes, all of The SAE’s teachers hold a California Commission on Teacher Credentialing (CTC) certificate, permit or other equivalent document.
+Yes, all of The SAE’s teachers hold a California Commission on Teacher Credentialing (CTC), Career and Technical Education (CTE) certificate, permit, or equivalent document.
 All of our core teachers are designated “highly qualified.”